psychemedia/middle-english-romances/sir-orfeo.md

 His steward's love had not a stain,
 He rose, and spake, and nearer drew.

-" Sir steward, hearken now and hear:
+"Sir steward, hearken now and hear:
 If I were Orfeo the king,
 And had sore suffered many a year,
 Enduring every cruel thing,